prelin-gthb/sanbercode/README.md

 #### **2. soal2.js - Product Quantity Checker**

-This program is designed to check the total quantity of a specific product, identified by its `productCode`, across multiple `storageIds` based on this example of an API response:
+This program is designed to check the total quantity of a specific product, identified by its `productCode`, across multiple `storageIds` based on this example of an API response below.
+This API response is saved in the `productData.json` file.

 ```javascript
 let productBin = {